GravityKit/GravityView/readme.txt

 == Changelog ==

+* Fixed: Large images in a gallery not resizing (when using [.gv-gallery](http://docs.gravityview.co/article/247-create-a-gallery))

 __Developer Notes:__

 * Added: `gravityview/approve_entries/bulk_actions` filter to modify items displayed in the Gravity Forms Entries "Bulk action" dropdown, in the "GravityView" `<optgroup>`